omerkr0/star-wars-app/README.md

-# Star wars Starships app
+# Star wars starships app

 In this project, I developed a Star Wars starships app using React.